-Absorb ticket service fee*: By default, the service fee is charged to ticket buyers, but you can slide this to OFF to absorb this fee.
-If absorbed, the ticket service fees will be deducted from your event payout, along with our 4.9% ex VAT commission, after your event ends.
-Ticket service fees are R5 per ticket, capped at R10 per transaction.
+Absorb ticket service fee*: By default, the booking fee is charged to ticket buyers, but you can slide this to OFF to absorb this fee.
+If absorbed, the ticket booking fees will be deducted from your event payout, along with our 4.9% ex VAT commission, after your event ends.
+Ticket booking fees are R5 per ticket.

 *These will only appear if you've created any Paid ticket types.

 Step 4: Dashboard

 You can continue adding and editing any details and settings you'd like from your dashboard after you finish creating the event.
 When you're ready, click Go Live or Submit for Approval from your dashboard page.

 Remember that event after your event is live, you can edit most details and settings throughout the span of your event.
 Get in touch with us on email@example.com if you need help with anything in your event dashboard.